AvidGeo/foss4g2017-dev/workshops/index.md

 #### Workshop Program

-We are excited to have an incredible lineup of workshops for this year's event.
-The following is the current line up.
-The workshops committee is working diligently on scheduling, and links to signup will be posted in early April.
+We are excited for all of the incredible workshops at this year's event.
+The Workshop Committee is working diligently on scheduling and in early April there will be links to signup.
+The following is the current lineup:

 Workshop | Presenters & Affiliations | Topic
 -------- | ------------------------- | --------